-As a member of the Global Alliance for Tax Justice (GATJ), Canadians for Tax Fairness is joining the Global Days of Action for Tax Justice in the Extractive Industry from November 21 to 25.
+As a member of the Global Alliance for Tax Justice (GATJ), Canadians for Tax Fairness recently participated in the Global Days of Action for Tax Justice in the Extractive Industry.

 The Global Days of Action campaign builds on the demands that GATJ members have been pushing for since 2019.
 However, this year, members are calling specifically for excess profits taxes on oil, mining and gas companies.